 Be sure to read the document very carefully and make sure you understand the task given to you.
 Consider your intended audience: there's a difference between writing a letter and a newspaper article.
 Think about what you should say in your introduction, the different points you want to make, and how to draw everything together into a conclusion.
 It can help to make an outline before you begin writing.

-Reading regularly is, once again, an excellent way to improve your knowledge of French structure, grammar, and vocabulary.
+A good writer is a good reader.
+Reading regularly is an excellent way to improve your knowledge of French structure, grammar, and vocabulary.
 Read opinion pieces, essays, newspaper articles, and the like to see the types of connecting and transitional phrases that are commonly used.
-Try writing a short opinion piece and posting it on an online forum such as Lang-8 to request comments and corrections from native French speakers.
+Then try writing a short opinion piece and posting it on an online forum such as Lang-8 to request comments and corrections from native French speakers.

 Listening comprehension / Compréhension de l'oral